Toblerone: Association with air travel

 Toblerone has long been associated with air travel and duty-free retail.
 Food writer and cookbook author Irvin Lin wrote:

 It was something I associated with being a child, and that exclusivity of only getting it at the airport.
 Purchasing a Toblerone was very special for me.
 My friends’ families would go on vacation and they brought back this chic, European, long triangle-shaped chocolate.
 I never saw [Toblerones] at a grocery store.
 I thought you could only get it at the airport or when you were traveling and part of the jet set.

 Mondelez has leaned into this perception with a number of marketing campaigns to further associate the brand with travel.
 This includes the "Sense of Place" campaign in 2015, which involved limited edition travel destination-themed packaging and the #TravelisBack campaign in 2022, targeting younger travelers with social media influencer collaborations.
-In 2024 Toblerone’s ‘Win a Diamond’ concept tied perfectly with the iconic Toblerone shape, and slogans like “Diamonds are forever-ish” brought humor and style to the travelers’ experience.
+In 2024 Toblerone’s ‘Win a Diamond’ concept tied with the iconic Toblerone shape, and slogans like “Diamonds are forever-ish” brought humor and style to the travelers’ experience.